 You probably noticed that Banoffee Pie is really a tart.
 Hey, I didn’t name it, but I do love love love making tarts – and here’s why: they look so fancy and are so much easier than rolling out pie dough.
 Tarts are a kind of easy cheat that makes you look like a genius!
-Get yourself a 10″ tart pan with a removable bottom and I’ll keep “rolling out” or more likely “patting out” recipes to use it – like this easy Fregolata Tart with Jam!
+Get yourself a 9 or 10″ tart pan with a removable bottom and I’ll keep “rolling out” or more likely “patting out” recipes to use it – like this easy Fregolata Tart with Jam!

 Neil also used Dulce de Leche, which is a “milk” caramel.
 You can buy it in a jar or can in some groceries – check the Mexican/Latin American aisle.
 Or you can very easily make it from condensed milk like I do; it just takes time and practically no effort at all.

 Here’s my recipe for Dulce de Leche in the crockpot.
 I make several cans at once (usually condensed milk is on sale around the Christmas and Easter holidays so I pick up a bunch.)
 I tossed mine in the fridge the night before so the caramel would be as firm as possible for this recipe